joseotaviorf/oh-my-pi/dags/for_rent/enrich_ebdb_listing/enrich_ebdb_listing.md

 ### Purpose

-Creates enriched tables for the context `Listing` of ebdb.
+Creates enriched tables for the context `Listing` of EBDB.

 ### Execution Interval